muchimi/JoystickGremlinEx/README.md

 - Fix: settings or plugins page blank content on general device refresh
 - Fix: code runner does not fully disconnect hooks on profile stop
 - Fix: some state selectors do not update on state name changes
+- Fix: condition widget exception for containers that do not support conditions.
+- Fix: range container exception on save when empty.
+- Fix: calibration exception due to new event model threading.
+- Fix: TempoEx collapse does not collapse tab headers in the container.

+  Still in research: possible drift of vjoy output in some situations.

 ### (m76T59)
 - Added: direct HID device read/write API support.